WMFD-TV: History

 The station first signed on the air on February 29, 1988, as WCOM-TV, originally broadcasting on UHF channel 68.
 The station attempted to enter the Columbus market by construction with a tall transmitter tower (the tallest ever erected in Ohio) south of Mansfield in Butler, but it never achieved cable carriage in the market and shut down in 1989.

 Channel 68 returned to the air under the current WMFD-TV call letters on June 1, 1992; this time, targeting viewers in north-central Ohio (the WMFD-TV callsign was previously used on what is now WECT in Wilmington, North Carolina, from that station's sign-on in 1954 until 1958).

 Programming

-Mid-State Multimedia Group, Mansfield's only locally owned media outlet, and home base to WMFD-TV, along with sister radio stations WRGM AM-FM and WVNO FM.

 As the only full-power television station specifically serving the Mid-Ohio region, WMFD concentrates on local programming such as Bon Appetit: The Dining Show and Focus on North Central Ohio.
 The station produces local newscasts, branded as NewsWatch, which air Monday through Friday.
 WMFD also airs Mid-Ohio area high school football and basketball games.
 Outside of local programs, the station fills out the remainder of its schedule with syndicated programming and infomercials.